 What is KOBE Biennale?

-In light of the city’s history and collective experiences, Kobe made its Declaration of Culture Creation City on the 10th anniversary of the earthquake, and has since made it known to all that Kobe will try to affect the art and culture to promote the city to greater progress and vitality.
-Part of that effort has been the establishment of KOBE Biennale, a biennial celebration of Art Culture that aims to rally the ability of Art Culture and use it not only to promote art and culture, but also to contribute to the enrichment and environment of Kobe.
+In light of such history and experiences, Kobe made its Declaration of Culture Creation City on the 10th anniversary of the earthquake, and has since made it known to all that Kobe is committed to creative urban development that draws upon culture.
+Part of that effort has been the establishment of KOBE Biennale, a biennial celebration of Art Culture that aims to rally the capability of Art Culture from across Japan and overseas and use it not only to promote arts, but also to contribute to the enrichment and environment of Kobe.

 Over the past eight years, the city has hosted four Biennale celebrations.
 Each time, KOBE Biennale provided more opportunities for people to experience the attractiveness of Art Culture, increased the levels of quality as an arts festival, and placed more emphasis on local lifestyle culture and characteristics, such as diversity and enterprising spirit.
 As a result, this festival has evolved into a unique Biennale that only Kobe can offer.